cloud-gov/cf-service-connect/README.md

 # Cloud Foundry CLI Database Connection Plugin

 This plugin makes it easy to connect to your databases in Cloud Foundry from your local machine.
 This condenses the steps listed in [Accessing Services with SSH](https://docs.cloudfoundry.org/devguide/deploy-apps/ssh-services.html) to a single command.
 Requires Diego architecture with [SSH enabled](https://docs.cloudfoundry.org/running/config-ssh.html).
+Currently supports (most) service brokers for the following:

+* MySQL
+* PostgreSQL

 ## Local installation